Bokowsky/LearnCFinaWeek/day3/HandsOn_17.md

 1. Finally we will create a function that removes all errors from the object.
 Create a function called `clearErrors` that is `public`, does not return anything and accepts no arguments.
 1. Inside the function assign an empty array to the `variables.errors` variable.
 1. You have now created an encapsulated object.
-We will test that this object works in one of the other Hands-On's but for now confirm that your cfc looks similar to the following:
+We will test that this object works in one of the other Hands-On's but for now confirm that your CFC looks similar to the following:

     ```cfml
     component{